Contact: Lori Goldsmith, Administrator

 Up to twelve families are in residence at any given time.
 Deep Roots also offers an after school enrichment program for children and teenagers who are resident at Deep Roots.

-Projects/Focus: Groups will do light construction and renovation; gardening and landscaping; and the sorting of donations.
-In the summer, groups support programming for children and teenagers resident at the Farm.
+Projects/Focus: Groups will do light construction and renovation; chores, gardening and landscaping.
+Often times, groups will also support programming for children and teenage residents at Deep Roots.